vwkd/didi/src/intro.md

 - like being in the world of a string
 - no variables since doesn't operate on any other data than input string
 - can think of input string as variable that is implicitly assumed since since is the only one
+- no flags/modifiers outside of code like in regex, everything is defined by the code itself

 ## Expressions

 - the total expression of a code path is compared to the input string
+- eats up input string

 ```
 "hello"